horse-link/contracts.horse.link/README.md

 Markets define the logic in which they calculate the odds per event or market.
 Our solution offers two market contracts, will odds slippage either on a linear decay or a non-linear decay.
 The linear decay market is a simple market that calculates the odds based on the total assets in the Vault and the total exposure of the Vault.
 The non-linear decay market is more complex and is more expensive to calculate the odds, but it is more accurate in calculating the odds.

+Markets can either be "Greedy" or "Not Greedy".

+#### Greedy Markets
+Greedy markets draw 100% of the lay colleateraly from the Vault.
+This is favourable for Vault owners, as they get maximum dividends for collateral they lend,

 ## Configuration
 See `/hardhat.config.ts` for hardhat configuration.
 Some values are fetched from environment variables, see `dev.env` for local development environment variables and copy it into `.env` before changing the values.